satyaog/AccGryoPrediction/README.md

 ```
 make server
 ```
-_This will start a local python 2 or python 3 server_
+_This will start a local python 2 or python 3 http server_

 Navigate to http://localhost:8000